balaji1233/KafkaStreamIQ-Real-Time-Stock-Market-Data-Pipeline/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# KafkaStreamIQ: Real-Time Stock Market Data Pipeline

 ## Introduction
 In this project, we have executed an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.